kuhaha/biotyper/sklearn.md

 ```

 HDBSCAN
-- Hierarchical Density-Based Spatial Clustering of Applications with Noise.
+- *Hierarchical Density-Based Spatial Clustering of Applications with Noise*.
 Performs DBSCAN over varying epsilon values and integrates the result to find a clustering that gives the best stability over epsilon.
 This allows HDBSCAN to find clusters of varying densities (unlike DBSCAN), and be more robust to parameter selection.

 ```python
 sklearn.cluster.HDBSCAN(